When Calls the Heart: Production

-The series, originally planned to be filmed in Colorado, is filmed south of Vancouver, British Columbia, on a farm surrounded by vineyards.
+The series, originally planned to be filmed in Colorado, was filmed in south Vancouver, British Columbia, on a farm surrounded by vineyards.
 The fictional frontier town of Coal Valley (later Hope Valley) was erected in late 2013.
 Some of the set trimmings and a stage coach came from the Hell on Wheels set.
 The Thatcher home is the University Women's Club of Vancouver.

-The series was renewed for a second season, which aired from April 25 to June 13, 2015.
-Hallmark Channel announced in July 2015 that the series had been renewed for a third season, which aired from February 21 to April 10, 2016, with a sneak peek airing during the 2015 Christmas season.

 The costuming of the first season closely resembles the clothes of the 1910s period for historical accuracy.
 The second season's appears more contemporary and departs from the previous season's.
 In April 2016, the series's Slovene-born costume designer Barbara Gregusova told TVInsider.com that Hallmark hired Gregusova to make the third season's costuming a mixture of that of the previous two seasons.
 She further said that such costuming mixture was done also to reduce timing to design the clothes and because the clothes accurately resembling those from 1910 would be more expensive to make.

 Hallmark wanted me to still do 1910 but with a modern feel.
 I usually call it a "stylized 1910 period" because we are trying to keep some of the period silhouettes, but when it comes to the color palette, it’s definitely brighter and very Hallmark-ish because it's very colorful.